Simplistik78/OMNI/README.md

 1. Launch OMNI
 2. The application will start in clipboard monitoring mode by default
-3. Use `/loc` or `/jumploc` in-game to see your location on the map
+3. Use `/loc`  in-game to see your location on the map

 ### Optional OCR Setup